Hauppauge Win TV Dual HD (DVB) - Bulk vs Isochronous mode?

 Does anyone have any views, experience etc. of which is the better mode to run in under Linux when both tuners are in use?

-RE: Hauppauge Win TV Dual HD (DVB) - Bulk vs Isochronous mode? - Added by saen acro about 1 year ago
+RE: Hauppauge Win TV Dual HD (DVB) - Bulk vs Isochronous mode? - Added by saen acro almost 3 years ago

 Ask developer Brad Love